isensystech/E-Stop/README.md

 ### Communication Loss
 1. If no heartbeat received for 1 second, buzzer activates
 2. If no heartbeat for 8 seconds, relays open (failsafe)
-3. Relay 4 toggles every second to indicate fault condition
+3. Relay 4 toggles every second to indicate fault condition with the beacon
 4. Buzzer continues until unit is power cycled

 ## Safety Warnings